 Risks related to adopting strategies

 In carrying out its operations, the Group could be exposed to risks from the wrong or incomplete adoption of strategies, with a consequent negative impact on achieving the Group’s strategic objectives.
+Periodic monitoring to verify any deviations from previously established objectives makes it possible to reduce the impact of these risks.

 Risks associated with the macroeconomic and geopolitical context